manateeit/rools/package-tools/DEVELOPER_GUIDE.md

 ## NuGet Package

-The NuGet package (`RooCodeMemoryBank`) contains configuration files that are automatically extracted to the root of consuming projects during build.
+The NuGet package (`rools`) contains configuration files that are automatically extracted to the root of consuming projects during build.

 ### Publishing NuGet